 - Learn from published writers and poets in order to develop the level of storytelling within your work.

 - Have the chance to discover some of the amazing stories behind the photographs of Diane Arbus and learn to share these as a gallery guide at the Burton at Bideford.

 - Attend master classes with professional photographers to develop your skills.

 - Get an Arts Award qualification by doing your own art and visiting exhibitions – this is a recognised qualification, giving you an extra GCSE or even A-level.

-- Be the curator of a special exhibition at The Burton, including your art and photographs by other young people.
+- Be the curator of a special exhibition at the Burton at Bideford, including your art and photographs by other young people.

 - Shape exactly how this project works out – we’ve got all kinds of suggestions, like creating a book of art by young people in north Devon … but we need your ideas and help.

 How it works: